AlFoX/CuteReport-Docs/en/memo_object.md

 *First text line with some very useful info.*<br>
 *Second line with some other useful info.*

 Enable Memo frame from Property Editor and resize item up to 90x30 mm using mouse or Property Editor.
 As you can see now Memo can display not only a single line but several lines os text as well.
 Try to reduce Memo width to 50 mm.
 Obviously, lines can not fit to the object's border and will be wrapped.
-This is controlled by TextFlags::TextWordWrap object property.
+This is controlled by **TextFlags::TextWordWrap** object property.
 If it is disabled any long line will be cut short.
-Lets play with other TextFlags and see what we can have.
+Lets play with other **TextFlags** and see what we can have.

 ![memoSamples1]

 **Rotating**

 Lets take a look at the other feature: rotation.
 Any object including Memo can be rotated to any angle in degree range 0..360.
-Set required angle in the PropertyEditor by changing property "rotation".
+Set required angle in the PropertyEditor by changing property **"rotation"**.
 Memo borders will be aligned accordingly, so you don't need to care about the borders.

 ![memoSamples3]